wearedragonfly/.github/.github/contributing.md

 ## What should I know before I get started?

-onboardMD is a software platform developed for MD Financial.
-It is a platform aimed at helping aspiring doctors reach their goals.
-Every decision should be in service to this objective.

 All code is required to go through static analysis and code reviews before being comitted.
 Static analysis is performed using [SonarLint](https://www.sonarlint.org/) connected to the repository's [SonarCloud](https://sonarcloud.io) project.
 Read